GuyBaele/SpreadGL/README.md

 ### Porcine epidemic diarrhea virus (PEDV) in China
 1. Process the MCC tree file using the following command.
+This step works in the same way as the A.27 example.
 ```
 spread --tree PEDV_China.MCC.tree --time 2019-12-14 --location location --list Involved_provincial_capital_coordinates.csv
 ```
-This step works in the same way as the A.27 example.

 2. Process tabular environmental data.
 You need to add swine trade data to the map of China.
 The dataset 'National_swine_stocks.csv' was obtained from the original study (He et al.).
 The China map was generated via this link (http://datav.aliyun.com/portal/school/atlas/area_selector).
-Use the following command:
+Use the command below to execute the 'regions.py' script with 5 required arguments:
+--map: Specify the input boundary map in GeoJSON format (.geojson).
+--locationVariable: In the GeoJSON input file, find the property that represents the location variable.
+  In the 'China_map.geojson' file, each location is stored in a "name" variable (as part of the "properties").
+--data: Specify the environmental data you want to visualise in an environmental layer (.csv, comma-delimited).
+--locationColumn: In the CSV file, find the column that holds the location information.
+  In the 'National_swine_stocks.csv' file, this is the "location" column.
+--output: Give a file name in which to store the output environmental layer (.geojson).
+A GeoJSON file named 'Swine_stocks_on_map.geojson' will then be generated to display the environmental layer.
 ```
 regions --map China_map.geojson --locationVariable name --data National_swine_stocks.csv --locationColumn location --output Swine_stocks_on_map.geojson
 ```
-This command executes the polygons.py script with 5 required arguments:
---map: specify the input boundary map in GeoJSON format (.geojson).
---locationVariable: in the GeoJSON input file, find the property that represents the location variable.
-In the China_map.geojson file, each location is stored in a "name" variable (as part of the "properties").
---data: the environmental data you want to visualise in an environmental layer (.csv, comma-delimited).
---locationColumn: in the CSV file, find the column that holds the location information.
-In the National_swine_stocks.csv file, this is the "location" column.
---output: give a file name in which to store the output environmental layer (.geojson).
-A GeoJSON file named 'Swine_stocks_on_map.geojson' will be generated to display the environmental layer.

 3. We can now visualise the spatial and environmental layers together in spread.gl using the steps explained above (see Sections 'Visualising a (phylo)geographical spread layer in spread.gl' & 'Visualising an environmental data layer in spread.gl').
 If you would like to add a custom base map style, you need to first create a custom map style on Mapbox Studio (https://studio.mapbox.com).
 An official manual can be found via this link (https://docs.mapbox.com/studio-manual/guides).
-Once completed, open the Base Map panel, click the add map style button to open the custom map style modal, paste in the mapbox style Url.
+Once completed, open the Base Map panel, click the "Add Map Style" button to open the custom map style modal, paste in the mapbox style Url.
 Note that you need to paste in your mapbox access token if your style is not published.

 https://user-images.githubusercontent.com/74751786/230144780-27d13ede-51a8-446a-8f1d-116d820b3996.mov

 ### Yellow fever virus (YFV) in Brazil
-1. Process the MCC tree file using the following command.
+1. Process the MCC tree file using the command below.
+This step works in the same way as the RABV example.
+As the tree annotations include the information about regions of highest posterior density (HPD), the relevant data will be saved in the output GeoJSON file automatically.
 ```
 spread --tree YFV.MCC.tree --time 2019-04-16 --location location1,location2
 ```
-This step works in the same way as the RABV example.
-As the tree annotations include the information about regions of highest posterior density (HPD), the relevant data will be saved in the output GeoJSON file automatically.

 2. Process raster environmental data.
 You can download the raster environmental data & a GeoJSON boundary map via the following links respectively: